atykhonov/google-translate/README.md

 ## Customization

-You can customize the following two variables:
+You can customize the following variables:

+- `google-translate-enable-ido-completion`

 - `google-translate-default-source-language`

 - `google-translate-default-target-language`

+If `google-translate-enable-ido-completion` is non-NIL, the input will be read with ido-style completion.

 If the variable `google-translate-default-source-language` is set to a non-NIL value, the source language won't be queried and that